Category: Bears Ears 2026

 Reaching the beautiful little downtown, we found the Pony Express Museum, which was of course….closed.
 But on the way out there was literally another hand-dug well!
 Probably tapping in to the Ogallala Aquifer as well.

-Rolling up through Nebraska, we were amazed at the extent of the cattle farming and grain hauling.
+Rolling up through Nebraska, we were amazed at the extent of irrigation, cattle farming, and grain hauling.
 While all of the secondary roads were is really good shape, the grain trucks doing 90mph and the heavy winds were taking a toll.
 We were still 100 miles from Brush when we spotted Enders SRA, located beside the eponymous reservoir.

 Yeah, it’s time to take a break.
 There was an attendant attempting to water newly planted saplings, but he was having a go of it with the wind and dust whipping around.
 I pulled down to ask how to register, and he suggested I go a little further down, where the cottonwoods would better block the wind.
 He kept trying to show us the place on his phone, and kept apologizing for all the dust that kept covering it up!
 We took his advice, which added several miles of dusty, washboard road, but ended up at a nice, grassy spot creekside.
 The whole enterprise was a bit run down, but we had it to ourselves and around midnight the wind finally calmed itself.

 The little park was surrounded by huge irrigation plots.
-While the entire upper midwest is under a severe fire risk, the plots use ancient water pulled from the Ogallala Aquifer.
+While the entire upper midwest is under a severe fire risk, the plots are using ancient water pulled from the Ogallala Aquifer.

 It was good to relax!
 We figured we could leave early to make up the miles, but determining the next camp would have to wait, this place was isolated and there was no cell service.
 Which in itself was nice, we found ourselves chatting about stuff we normally wouldn’t chat about, took outside showers, and listened to the only six songs I had downloaded on my phone.
 The next morning we were greeted with a cacophony of mourning doves, turkey gobbles, and woodpecker discussions.
 And not another manmade sound.

-Loading up with fresh water, we followed Route 6 all the way to I-70 at Sterling, arriving with a hint of fuel left in the gas tank.
+Loading up with fresh water, we followed Route 6 all the way to I-70 at Sterling, arriving with a whisper of fuel left in the gas tank.

 We rolled through Colorado, stopping only for fuel and the occasional break.
 Colorado may be the only state where you generally cannot do the speed limit safely!
 Between the rough roads, potholes, construction, and oh yeah, the Rockies, I rarely kept up with the speed limit.

 Strange as it may seem, we almost completely ignored the State of Colorado and traveled nearly to the Utah border from Nebraska.
-This was all a bit punishing, but it takes a good bit of effort to find a camping spot unless you want to be in a parking lot somewhere, especially at this time of the year.
+This was all a bit punishing, but it takes effort to find a camping spot unless you want to be in a parking lot somewhere, especially at this time of the year.
 For just an overnighter, we didn’t want a high-dollar RV park.
 And for Colorado state parks, there’s a hefty vehicle permit fee added.
 Opting to avoid all the humanity, we eventually aimed for Rabbit Valley as our destination.
+I don’t know why, just a feeling I guess.
 A primitive BLM campground on the other side of Grand Junction and just a couple of miles from the Utah border.

 This turned out to be a good choice and a turning point in the quest west.